 We left our Madrid hotel at 8am to go to Cordoba, but along the way we visited Toledo for half a day.
 This was how we could have visited so many places on this tour - when we transferred from A to B we visited C along the way.

 Toledo is located about one hour south of Madrid.
-It was Spain’s capital until 1561 when Philip II moved court to more-spacious Madrid.
-Toledo is well preserved, has a rich mix of Jewish, Moorish, and Christian heritage.
-It is once know as the “City of Three Cultures” for its harmonious coexistence of Christian, Muslim, and Jewish communities.
+It was Spain’s capital until 1561, when Philip II moved his court to more-spacious Madrid.
+Toledo is well preserved, and has a rich mix of Jewish, Moorish, and Christian heritage.
+It was once known as the “City of Three Cultures” for its harmonious coexistence of Christian, Muslim, and Jewish communities.

 There are 80 churches in Toledo but only one cathedral.
 Toledo's cathedral is one of Europe's best.
 We had a very good local guide, Carlos, whose story-telling skill made the cathedral come alive for us.

 On the walls of a beautiful room (Sacristy?) in the cathedral where priests change clothes before and after services, there were 20 El Greco paintings as well as Goya, Titian, Rubens, and Velazquez, all privately owned by the cathedral.